 Also, this very thorough article by theBump.com has not only checklists, but some great additional considerations (fire and carbon monoxide alarms, a landline, an emergency number list, non-slip rug pads, etc.) as well as room-by-room pictures you can refer to.
 It also links to the Bump’s own check list.
 Additionally, check out http://www.charlieshouse.org/ for child safety information.

 Lastly, making your home safe for baby doesn’t have to be overwhelming.
 Babyproofing kits can make it easy.
-For a list of well-reviewed babyproofing kits in 2020, click here.
+For a list of well-reviewed babyproofing kits, click here.
 Additionally, if all this seems like too much, consider outsourcing your babyproofing needs by hiring an expert.
 To find an expert babyproofer near you, click here!

 Once babies start roaming, life gets so much more interesting.
 And so much fun!!!
 Their curiosity is nature’s way of teaching them the ways of the world and their delight is contagious.
 Encourage it, participate in it, and enjoy it after doing your best to make your home (and those of any caregivers) as safe as possible.
 Good luck and cheers to this exciting stage!